Washington Redskins name controversy: Name change

 In July 2020, amid the removal of many names and images as part of the George Floyd protests, a group of investors worth $620 billion wrote letters to major sponsors Nike, FedEx, and PepsiCo encouraging pressure on the Redskins to change their name.
 FedEx called on the team to change its name on July 2, 2020.
 The same day, Nike removed Redskins apparel from its website.

 On July 3, the league and the franchise announced that it was "undergoing a thorough review of the team name".
-This was followed by additional retailers Amazon, Target and Walmart withdrawing Redskins merchandise from their stores and websites.
-On July 7, it was acknowledged that the Redskins were not in contact with a group of Native Americans who petitioned the NFL to force a name change and that Redskins head coach Ron Rivera also stated the team wanted to continue "honoring and supporting Native Americans and our Military".
-The team initiated a review which resulted in the decision to retire its name and logo, playing as the Washington Football Team pending adoption of a more permanent name.
+Amazon, Target, and Walmart then withdrew Redskins merchandise from their stores and websites.
+On July 7, it was acknowledged that the Redskins were not in contact with a group of Native Americans who petitioned the NFL to force a name change.
+Redskins head coach Ron Rivera said the team wanted to continue "honoring and supporting Native Americans and our Military".
+The review resulted in the decision to retire its name and logo, playing as the Washington Football Team pending adoption of a more permanent name.

-Team president Jason Wright announced on July 12, 2021, that the new name will not include any ties to Native Americans, including the name "Warriors", research having shown that anything other than a clean break with the past is a slippery slope.
-While the team expects fans to continue to wear their jerseys with the former name and logo, Native American inspired headdresses or face paint will not be allowed in the stadium.
+Team president Jason Wright announced on July 12, 2021, that the new name would have no connection to Native Americans, research having shown that anything other than a clean break with the past is a slippery slope.
+While the team expected fans to continue to wear their jerseys with the former name and logo, Native American inspired headdresses or face paint would not be allowed in the stadium.

 In January 2022, the team announced that it would choose between the names Armada, Presidents, Brigade, Red Hogs, Commanders, RedWolves, Defenders and the then-current "Football Team".
 The new name, the Washington Commanders, was announced on February 2, 2022.
-In its press release, the team made no mention of the racial controversy, instead emphasizing the military symbolism of the graphic elements in the redesigned "W" primary logo that goes along with the new name.
+In its press release, the team emphasized the military symbolism of the graphic elements in the redesigned "W" primary logo that accompanied the name.
 The design of the new "crest" combines elements of the team's history and its connection to the city of Washington.

-Activist Amanda Blackhorse responded that the name change is an empty gesture, the team's owner and management having made no substantial effort to acknowledge or repair the effects of decades of insults, nor advocate that other teams with offensive mascots also change.
+Activist Amanda Blackhorse responded that the name change was an empty gesture, the team's owner and management having made no substantial effort to acknowledge or repair the effects of decades of insults or advocate that other teams with offensive mascots also change.

-In a 2024 poll, The Washington Post found that a majority of local fans dislike the name Commanders but do not favor a return to the old name.
-In August 2024, new Commanders owner Josh Harris reiterated that the team would not return to its old name for "obvious reasons".
+In a 2024 poll, The Washington Post found that most local fans dislike the name Commanders but do not favor a return to the old name.
+In August 2024, Commanders owner Josh Harris reiterated that the team would not return to its old name for "obvious reasons".